 Medications that reduce the levels of hormones produced by the prostate gland such as dutasteride and finasteride are commonly prescribed.
 These are two medications that lower the levels of testosterone.
 Sometimes, lowering the hormone levels will make the prostate get smaller and improve urine flow.
 However, these medications may also lead to undesired side effects such as impotence and a decreased sex drive.

-These involve inserting an instrument into your urethra and into the prostate gland.
-Non-surgical alternatives include the following:
+Outpatient procedures involve inserting an instrument into your urethra and into the prostate gland.
+They include:

-- In transurethral needle ablation (TUNA), radio waves are used to scar and shrink prostate tissue.
+- Transurethral needle ablation (TUNA): Radio waves are used to scar and shrink prostate tissue.

-- In transurethral microwave therapy (TUMT), microwave energy is used to eliminate prostate tissue.
+- Transurethral microwave therapy (TUMT): Microwave energy is used to eliminate prostate tissue.

-- In water-induced thermotherapy (WIT), heated water is used to destroy excess prostate tissue.
+- Water-induced thermotherapy (WIT): Heated water is used to destroy excess prostate tissue.

-- In high-intensity focused ultrasound (HIFU), sonic energy is used to eliminate excess prostate tissue.
+- High-intensity focused ultrasonography (HIFU): Sonic energy is used to eliminate excess prostate tissue.